maon007/Share_prediction_regression_model/README.md

    - Includes Dockerfiles to containerize the environment and facilitate deployment (optional).

 ## Attached files
-- **data_exploration_and_analysis.py**: This script run the general exploration and analyse channels more in details
+- **data_exploration_and_analysis.py**: This script runs the general exploration and analyze channels more in details
-- **share_prediction.py**: This script prepare the data, train and evaluate the ML model
+- **share_prediction.py**: This script prepares the data, trains and evaluate the ML model
-- **tv_nova_exploration.ipynb**: This Notebook works as a preparation for the analysis Python file
+- **tv_nova_exploration.ipynb**: This Notebook works as a preparation for the analysis of the Python file
 - **tv_nova_model.ipynb**: This Notebook works as a preparation for the prediction Python file
 - **requirements_analysis.txt**: This file contains all the Python libraries used for data_exploration_and_analysis.py
 - **requirements_model.txt**: This file contains all the Python libraries used for share_prediction.py